 Hofer’s Bakery and Café (365 Favorite!) – When I say “where to eat in Helen” most people (rightfully) sing Hofer’s name immediately.
 If you eat nowhere else, go here!

 This could not have been a more perfect family-friendly lunch spot.
 The food was spot-on, the staff was superb, the atmosphere was casual and light, and …well….the German bakery!
 You’ll love the fresh breads made daily in their stone hearth oven!

 From the bakery, we love the large pretzels!
 If you’re visiting for breakfast, put the apfelkuechle on your list – it’s a traditional German pastry featuring apple slices dipped in batter, fried, and then sprinkled with cinnamon and sugar.

-Can’t wait to try eating outside next time.
+Can’t wait to try eating on the outdoor deck next time.
 The outside tables each had umbrellas to keep off the sun, with vinyl tablecloths, reinforcing a comfy, family-friendly atmosphere.

 Nacoochee Village Tavern (365 Favorite!) – The perfect family eatery for lunch or dinner, with craft style pizza using corn mill from Nora’s across the street.
 This pizza is dynamite!
 The boys just wanted cheese, but Dan and I settled on the Carnivore…so good!